quantum-engineering-polito/CourseNotes/content/QCM Physics/08_Quantum Hall effect/Quantum Hall effect.md

 ![[QH_bar.png|500]]

 A potential difference is applied between electrode 1 and electrode 2 to drive a current through the device.
 The electrons travel from electrode 1 to electrode 2.
 However, due to the magnetic field (not shown in the figure, but perpendicular to the plane of the device), the electrons will follow edge states that are at the boundaries of the sample.

-Reached the steady state thanks to the **Shubnikov-de Haas effect** we have that:

 $$
 \displaylines{